softlab-unimore/automl-for-em/README.md

 ![EMAdapterArchitecture](doc/figures/EMAdapterArchitecture.jpg)

-For a detailed description of the architecture please read [our paper](https://openproceedings.org/2021/conf/edbt/p260.pdf).
+For a detailed description of the work please read [our paper](https://openproceedings.org/2021/conf/edbt/p260.pdf).
 Please cite the paper if you use the code from this repository in your work.

 ```
 @inproceedings{DBLP:conf/edbt/PaganelliBP0V21,